Date – 22 July 1298

 The English army would meet up on 25 June at Roxburgh

-During the journey, their supplies became low they were almost forced to retreat, however King Edward I received surprising news that indicated William Wallace and his army was only a short distance away from his current location in the in the woodlands of Calendar near Falkirk.
+During the journey, their supplies became low they were almost forced to retreat, however, King Edward I received the surprising news that indicated William Wallace and his army was only a short distance away from his current location in the woodlands of Calendar near Falkirk.

-On hearing this wonderful news King Edward I marched his troops to the location and was soon confronted with the Scottish Force of Wallace.
+On hearing this wonderful news King Edward I marched his troops to the location and was soon confronted by the Scottish Force of Wallace.

 The Scottish army was mainly made up of spear-men who formed a ‘schiltron’

-The ‘schiltron’ was a commonly deployed Scottish fighting technique in which a thousands of troops holding 12 foot spears (Pike Weapons) would form a massive circle or similar shape that would be very difficult for enemy forces to breach, it is described as looking similar to a ‘giant hedgehog’ when in formation!
+The ‘schiltron’ was a commonly deployed Scottish fighting technique in which thousands of troops holding 12-foot spears (Pike Weapons) would form a massive circle or similar shape that would be very difficult for enemy forces to breach, it is described as looking similar to a ‘giant hedgehog’ when information!

-The Battle commenced on the 22nd of July 1298as the English cavalry separated into four heavily armored battalions – The English army was commanded by the Earls of Norfolk, Hereford and Lincoln, Bishop of Durham and the King himself.
-The Cavalry of the English army charged the the left and right flanks of the Scottish army.
+The Battle commenced on the 22nd of July 1298 as the English cavalry separated into four heavily armored battalions – The English army was commanded by the Earl of Norfolk, Hereford and Lincoln, Bishop of Durham and the King himself.
+The Cavalry of the English army charged at the left and right flanks of the Scottish army.

 The Scots under the command of John Steward of Bonkill were ordered to stand their ground and the schiltron formations were successful in thwarting the English attacks.

-The English longbowmen sent over an unending stream of arrows as many as 14 arrows per minute were fired by around 11,000 longbowmen!
-This was backed up by crossbow and slingshots.
+The English longbowmen sent over an unending stream of arrows as many as 14 arrows per minute were fired by around 11,000 longbowmen which is around 154,000 arrows per minute This was backed up by the many crossbowmen and slingshots.